AMRC-FactoryPlus/amrc-connectivity-stack/docs/auth.md

   restriction can be placed on value.
 * Git: Restrictions are only at the repo level.
 Per-branch restrictions cannot be expressed.
-* The new change-notify system means services need to be able to create Devices under their own Node and grant permissions to them.
-* A reconciliation service will need to create Devices under random Nodes and grant permissions to them.

 ### No change-notify

-The Auth service has no Sparkplug presence and no change-notify interface.
-Trying to create these is likely to open a large can of worms; one of the design principles of the Auth service is that it is entirely standalone and doesn't depend on any of the other services.
+The Auth service has no change-notify interface.
+With the `notify/v2` spec which does not rely on Sparkplug it would be possible to create a change-notify interface for the Auth service which doesn't cause bootstrapping problems.

-This means that, in general, changes to data in the Auth service will not be picked up quickly.
-This in turn suggests that in a dynamic environment the Auth data should be rules for assimilating other data sources rather than specific lists of objects that can be accessed.

 ## Possible solutions